 - 500 word essay on Applicant’s Purpose for attending the workshop

 - Curriculum vitae (CV)/Resumé

-Applicants should enter their Background and Purpose in the below form.
+Applicants should enter their Academic Experience and Statement of Purpose in the below form.
 Due to word count limits, we suggest writing these statements beforehand in a Word document before pasting into the form.
 As a last step, upload any files such as tribal enrollment and CV/Resumé.
 Please note the 2 GB size limit for each.

 After completion of the workshop, participants must submit a 2-page evaluation of the SING workshop program.
 These evaluations provide organizers valuable feedback to modify and improve future workshops.